docsforadobe/after-effects-scripting-guide/docs/properties/property.md

 #### Description

-When true, the named property is time varying — that is, it has keyframes or an enabled expression.
-When this attribute is true, the attribute `canVaryOverTime` must also be true.
+When `true`, the named property is time varying — that is, it has keyframes or an enabled expression.
+When this attribute is `true`, the attribute `canVaryOverTime` must also be true.

 #### Type